GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs: The Proposed Method

 To build an effective KGFM capable of cross KG generalization, we must capture the fundamental dependent patterns through which one relation can be represented by a combination of others.
-Our key innovation is transforming the entity-relation interaction space into a relation-dependency interaction manifold that explicitly models how relations influence each other.
+Our key innovation is reparameterizing entity–relation interactions as a relation-dependency interaction structure that explicitly captures how relations influence each other.

 Given a KG $\mathcal{G}=(\mathcal{V},\mathcal{R},\mathcal{F})$, we construct a RDG $\mathcal{G}^{\mathcal{R}}$ through a structural transformation.
 First, we define a relation adjacency operator $\Phi: \mathcal{F} \rightarrow \mathcal{R} \times \mathcal{R}$ that extracts transitive relation dependencies: